Diagnosing and Fixing Slow Elasticsearch Search Queries

 Utilize monitoring tools to gain insights into cluster health and performance.

-- Elastic Stack Monitoring (formerly X-Pack): Provides dashboards for CPU, memory, disk I/O, JVM heap usage, query latency, indexing rates, and more.
+- Elastic Stack monitoring: Provides dashboards for CPU, memory, disk I/O, JVM heap usage, query latency, indexing rates, and more when configured.

 - APM (Application Performance Monitoring): Can help trace requests from your application into Elasticsearch, identifying bottlenecks at the application or Elasticsearch level.